WDI-SEA/random-quote-jquery/readme.md

 ## Bonus!

-* If you've already encountered AJAX, alter this assignment to use a Quote API to pull quotes
+* If you've already encountered AJAX or fetch, alter this assignment to use a Quote API to pull quotes

 ---